 Inverters and AC appliances are inherently power hungry and can quickly drain batteries.

-If you use a 1000w inverter fully loaded for an hour, it will drain around 84 amps from the battery.
+A 1000w inverter fully loaded for an hour will drain around 84 amps from the battery.

 To replace that 84 amps, you’ll need a 1000w solar array with 4 good hours of sun.

 Remember, you can only take out of the battery what you put in.

 I received a message that all my devices are too powerful.
 What should I do?